 COVID-19 Frequently Asked Questions

 Beebe Healthcare is taking the COVID-19 pandemic seriously.
 In an effort to keep our community information, we have provided the following answers to Frequently Asked Questions.
+Looking for vaccine specific information?
+Visit our COVID-19 Vaccine page.

 The respiratory virus, first identified in Wuhan, China, has been named SARS-CoV-2 and the disease it causes is known as coronavirus disease 2019 (COVID-19).
 It has the potential to cause severe illness and pneumonia in some people.
+Others have mild symptoms and may not know they have the illness, thus allowing it to spread more quickly.

 The virus is spread person to person.
 If a person with COVID-19 coughs or sneezes, the droplets may land on a surface.
 Then if you touch that surface, then touch your mouth, nose, or eyes, you could become infected.
 Additionally, if you are near a person with COVID-19, they could cough and the droplets in the air could be inhaled by you, causing spread of infection.

 Prevent the spread of COVID-19 by staying home and only going out for essential items if possible.
-If you are an essential employee, be sure to wash your hands regularly for at least 20 seconds or use hand sanitizer regularly.
+If you are an essential employee, be sure to wear your mask, wash your hands regularly for at least 20 seconds or use hand sanitizer regularly.
 Avoid touching your face at all times.
 Clean surfaces regularly with a disinfecting spray or wipe.
 Cough or sneeze into your elbow.
 Stay home when you are sick.

 Continue to stay healthy by exercising or moving your body daily, eating healthy food, drinking plenty of water, and getting outside.

 If you may have had contact with a person who has COVID-19 or you have symptoms such as fever, cough, or shortness of breath, you can also self-monitor yourself while quarantined at home.
-Beebe offers a self-monitoring form where you can track your symptoms on our COVID-19 Resource page.
+Beebe offers a self-monitoring form where you can track your symptoms on our COVID-19 Resource Center.

 We have developed and refined our surge capacity plans to care for more patients than would be our usual maximum level under another type of crisis or emergency.
 There is a four-stage surge plan that will allow us to methodically increase our capacity for the people who come to our campus.